imi-bigpicture/opentile/README.md

 ***Huron tiff***
 Huron (MACROscan) tiff-files are identified by an `Image Dimensions =` field in the description, which is Aperio-like but does not start with `Aperio `.
 The natively tiled levels (JPEG 2000 or jpeg) are served as-is and the pixel spacing is read from the `Resolution` field.
 The thumbnail, label, and macro associated images are stored uncompressed and are decoded and served as raw pixels.

+***Mikroscan tiff***
+Mikroscan (SL5) tiff-files use the Aperio pipe-separated description format but with a `Mikroscan Image Structure` header instead of the `Aperio ` prefix.
+The natively tiled jpeg levels are served as-is, and pixel spacing, magnification, scanner model/serial, and acquisition datetime are read from the description.
+The associated image series are unnamed and are not exposed.

 ***OME tiff***
 Both tiled and strip-stored (e.g. uncompressed) levels are supported.
 Each level's focal plane and optical path are read from the OME metadata, so multi-plane z-stacks are exposed as separate focal planes.
 General (`metadata`-property) parsing is not yet implemented.